Christian Era Calendars summarizes key identifiers leading to date

 observation was the more familiar method for keeping track of months

-specific worship times.
+agree on specific worship times.

 To fully realize the eternal nature of our heavenly Father, and the works of his